aquaman333/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ## Week 2:

 ### What is git?
-Git is free and open source software for distributed version control: tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+Git is free and open source software for distributed version control: tracking changes in any set of files of your source code history , usually used for coordinating work among programmers collaboratively developing source code during software development.
 Its goals include  data integrity and support for distributed, non-linear workflows
-Git is a version control system that lets you manage and keep track of your source code history

 ### What is GitHub?
+GitHub is an Internet hosting service for software development and version control using Git.
+It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management and continuous integrationr every project